fricas/fricas/src/doc/sphinx/source/faq.rst

    xrdb -m ~/.Xresources

-If you work with a 4K-display and want to make the font bigger, you can add the following to your ``.Xresources`` file.
+If you work on a 4K-display and want to make the font bigger, you can add the following to your ``.Xresources`` file.
 ::